Business Glossary

 Please note that this article is intended for educational purposes only and should not be deemed to be or used as legal, employment, or health & safety advice.
 For guidance or advice specific to your business, consult with a qualified professional.

-A UK tax code is issued to all employees on Pay As You Earn (PAYE).
-It is issued by HMRC and tells employers and pension providers how much income tax is to be deducted from each employee’s salary.
+A UK tax code is issued to all employees on PAYE.
+It is issued by HMRC and instructs employers and / or pension providers on how much income tax needs to be deducted from each employee’s salary.

 A tax code is typically shown on an employee’s payslip, alongside their pay or pension income details.
-It is also present on other documents supplied by employers such as a P60 at the start of the new financial year, or a P45 if they leave.
+It is also present on other documents supplied by employers such as a P60 at the start of the new financial year or a P45 if they leave.
 It is also found on the coding notice that is sometimes received from HMRC.

 Examples of tax codes